lostintangent/gistpad/README.md

 [![Join space](https://vslscommunitieswebapp.azurewebsites.net/badge/gistpad)](http://vslscommunitieswebapp.azurewebsites.net/join_redirect/gistpad)

 GistPad is a Visual Studio Code extension that allows you to manage [GitHub Gists](https://gist.github.com/) entirely within the editor.
 You can open, create, delete, fork, star and clone gists, and then seamlessly begin editing files as if they were local.
-It's like your very own developer library for building and referencing code snippets, commonly used config, programming-related notes/documentation, and [interactive samples](#playgrounds).
+It's like your very own developer library for building and referencing code snippets, commonly used config/scripts, programming-related notes/documentation, and [interactive samples](#playgrounds).
 Additionally, you can collaborate with your friends and colleagues by "following" them, so that you can access/browse/fork and comment on their gists, without ever leaving Visual Studio Code 🚀

 <img src="https://user-images.githubusercontent.com/116461/69910156-96274b80-13fe-11ea-9be4-d801f4e9c377.gif" width="750px" />